csswizardry/CSS-Guidelines/index.md

  * broken across several lines.
  */</code></pre>

+There will be unavoidable exceptions to this rule—like URLs or gradient syntax—which shouldn’t be worried about.

 ### Titling

 Begin every new major section of a CSS project with a title: